ombulabs/blog/_posts/2018-09-12-fastruby-io-exit-calls.markdown

 Our secret sauce for our productized [Rails upgrade service](https://fastruby.io) ([https://fastruby.io](https://fastruby.io)) is constantly changing, getting better with every project we ship.
-Exit calls are the best way to keep getting better.
+Exit calls are the best way to keep improving as a company.